honkit/honkit/docs/config.md

 # Configuration

-GitHon allows you to customize your book using a flexible configuration.
+HonKit allows you to customize your book using a flexible configuration.
 These options are specified in a `book.json` file.
 For authors unfamiliar with the JSON syntax, you can validate the syntax using tools such as [JSONlint](http://jsonlint.com).

 ### General Settings